xeokit/sdk/WHITEPAPER.md

 The xeokit SDK is a TypeScript SDK for building AECO (Architecture, Engineering, Construction & Operations) viewers and tools in the browser and in Node.js.
 Two design decisions sit at its foundation:

-1. **Native 64-bit world coordinates.** Models declare their own coordinate system (basis, origin, units); the scene graph holds positions in Float64 and the renderer uses Relative-To-Center (RTC) tiling, with adaptive tile sizes chosen at upload time, so the GPU never sees jittered Float32 world coordinates.
+1. **Native 64-bit world coordinates.** Models retain their source-coordinate meaning in the scene graph — basis, origin, units, and world-space transforms are represented in Float64 — while the renderer automatically derives fine-grained Relative-To-Center (RTC) regions from the content it is drawing.
+The application does not choose RTC origins, create RTC tiles, or rebase geometry when objects move; the renderer handles that transparently so the GPU only sees stable Float32 offsets.
 A model sitting at UTM grid coordinates `(465120.8, 5429331.4, 0)` renders at sub-millimetre stability, with no per-app hacks.
 2. **Data-texture batching.** Per-mesh and per-object state — matrices, colors, visibility, selection, x-ray, opacity — lives in GPU textures, not in per-mesh uniforms or per-instance vertex attributes.
 The renderer iterates thousands of meshes in one draw call by sampling these textures from the vertex shader.
 Toggling a wall's visibility or recolouring 10,000 selected objects is a handful of texture writes, not a buffer rebuild.

 Everything else in the SDK — the scene-graph / data-graph separation, the bucketed namespace, the result-monad error handling, the drawings pipeline, the section-plane primitives — is built on those two foundations.